Bankrupting Sybil Despite Churn: Decentralization

 Fix an iteration $i > 0$.
-Recall that a new committee is elected by the existing committee at the end of an iteration by selecting $C\log |S_i|$ IDs independently and uniformly at random from the set $S_i$, for a sufficiently large constant $C>0$, defined concretely later in this proof.
+Recall that $B_i$ and $G_i$ are the number of bad and good IDs in the system at the end of iteration $i$, respectively, $N_i = B_i + G_i$.
+Recall that a new committee is elected by the existing committee at the end of an iteration by selecting $C\log N_i $ IDs independently and uniformly at random from the set $S_i$, for a sufficiently large constant $C>0$, defined concretely later in this proof.
 Let $X_G$ $(X_B)$ be random variables for the number of good (bad) IDs, respectively elected to the new committee at the end of iteration $i$.
 Then:

 In the above, the third step follows from Lemma \ref{lem:bound_b} and fourth step since $\epsilon < 1/12$.
+Similarly, the expected number of bad IDs elected into the committee is: